testomatio/pytestomatio/README.md

 ### Configuration with environment variables
-You can use environment variable to control certain features of testomat.io
+You can use environment variable to control certain features of testomat.io.
+Environment variables can be either passed inline, or from .env file.

 #### Basic configuration
 | Env variable             | What it does                                                                                                                                                                                                          | Examples                                                                        |